Higher education institutions must do a better job at strategic planning and environmental scanning.

-- Environmental scanning allows for participants to analyze the interactions of events and trends.
+- Environmental scanning allows participants to analyze the interactions of events and trends.

-- Environmental scanning is a critical and ongoing part of the planning process in which information on external events and trends are continuously collected and considered throughout the planning process.
+- Environmental scanning is a critical and ongoing part of the planning process in which information on external events and trends is continuously collected and considered throughout the planning process.

 Taking the Right Environmental Scanning Options into Account